Section Table of Contents

 OMB Circular A-123, Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996, provides guidance the Department used in determining compliance with FFMIA.
 The Department considered results of OIG and GAO audit reports, annual financial statement audits, the Department’s annual Federal Information Security Modernization Act Report, and other relevant information.
 The Department’s assessment also relies upon evaluations and assurances under the Federal Managers’ Financial Integrity Act of 1982 (FMFIA), including assessments performed to meet the requirements of OMB Circular A-123 Appendix A. When applicable, particular importance is given to any reported material weakness and material non-conformance identified during these internal control assessments.
 The Department has made it a priority to meet the objectives of the FFMIA.

-In its Report on Compliance and Other Matters, the Independent Auditor identified instances, when combined, of substantial noncompliance with Federal financial management systems requirements and the USSGL at the transaction level.
+In its Report on Compliance and Other Matters, the Independent Auditor identified instances of substantial noncompliance with Federal financial management systems requirements.
 The Department acknowledges that the Independent Auditor has noted certain weaknesses in our financial management systems.
 OMB’s Appendix D provides a revised compliance model that entails a risk-and outcome-based approach to assess FFMIA compliance.
 In our assessments and evaluations, the Department identified similar weaknesses.
 However, applying the guidance and the assessment framework noted in Appendix D to OMB Circular A-123, the Department considers them deficiencies versus substantial non-conformances relative to substantial compliance with the requirements of the FFMIA.
 Nonetheless, the Department is committed to continuing to work to address all identified financial management system deficiencies.

 The Federal Information Security Modernization Act of 2014 (FISMA) requires Federal agencies to develop, document, and implement an agency-wide program to protect government information and information systems that support the operations and assets of the agency.
-It provided a leadership role for the Department of Homeland Security (DHS), created new cyber breach notification requirements, and modified the scope of reportable information from primarily policies and financial information to specific information about threats, security incidents, and compliance with security requirements.
-OMB issued new reporting guidance and deadlines for compliance with FISMA for FY 2018, consolidating prior guidance in what OMB memo M-18-02 said would “ensure consistent, government-wide performance and agency adoption of best practices.”
-It describes information security program oversight, FISMA reporting requirements including the requirement for agencies to conduct regular risk management assessments, and includes deadlines for agencies’ quarterly and annual FISMA metrics.
+FISMA authorized the Department of Homeland Security (DHS) to take a leadership and oversight role in this effort, created cyber breach notification requirements, and modified the scope of reportable information from primarily policies and financial information to specific information about threats, security incidents, and compliance with security requirements.

-The Department of State remains committed to adopting the best cybersecurity practices and embedding them into the Department’s culture.
-As a result, we continue to improve our cybersecurity posture and provide transparency across the Department and with external partners.
+The Department of State remains committed to adopting the best cybersecurity practices and embedding them into the agency’s culture.
+As a result, the agency continues to improve its cybersecurity posture and provide transparency internally and with external partners in other Federal agencies.

 The Department has made considerable progress in complying with the DATA Act.
 Because of the extensive global presence of the Department, with more than 270 embassies, consulates, and other posts in over 180 countries, the Department faces challenges in consolidating data originating from around the world.
 This challenge also requires communication between multiple systems.
-To satisfy the requirements of the DATA Act, the Department has undertaken an initiative to transition the Global Financial Management System data warehouse into a Global Business Intelligence solution.
+To satisfy the requirements of the DATA Act, the Department made substantial progress in transitioning the Global Financial Management System data warehouse into a Global Business Intelligence solution.
+This effort includes upgrading its supporting infrastructure.
 This solution will be the single source for meeting internal and external financial reporting requirements for the Department.
-As part of this effort, the Department is upgrading the infrastructure supporting the data warehouse.

-The Department has put strong internal controls in place while developing new processes to accurately record and validate 57 standardized data elements, capturing Procurement Instrument Identifiers and Federal Award Identification Numbers, and expanding infrastructure to unite data elements from multiple systems.
-Extensive other internal controls were established.
-Examples include weekly reconciliations to identify actions that were recorded in the Department’s Global Financial Management System but did not have a matching action in the Federal Procurement Data System, and a Quality Assurance team who performs validation and verification procedures monthly.
-The Department reports financial and payment information to the public using , and continues to work to achieve 100 percent accuracy of this data submitted from all around the world.
+The Department developed and implemented a comprehensive data quality plan during 2019.
+Strong internal controls were in place while the Department continued working to refine processes to accurately record and validate 57 standardized data elements, capturing Procurement Instrument Identifiers and Federal Award Identification Numbers, and expanding infrastructure to unite data elements from multiple systems.
+Quarterly certifications of the Department’s transactions were submitted timely to OMB, with data quality audit results showing consistent improvement.
+Extensive other internal controls were established including weekly reconciliations to identify actions that were recorded in the Department’s Global Financial Management System but did not have a matching action in the Federal Procurement Data System.
+Weekly meetings between personnel dedicated to DATA Act development and the Administration bureau take place to routinely discuss issues and opportunities for improvement.
+The Department reports financial and payment information to the public using USASpending.gov , and continues to work to achieve 100 percent accuracy of this data submitted from all around the world.
 The Department knows it needs to improve reporting of data for our overseas operations and will continue to make these improvements, while continuing to ensure the rigor and accountability over the expenditure of Department and taxpayer dollars.